Nguyễn Thị Lụa

-Nguyễn Thị Lụa (born July 24, 1991; living in Hanoi) is a Vietnamese wrestler.
+Nguyễn Thị Lụa (born 24 July 1991; living in Hanoi) is a Vietnamese freestyle wrestler.
 In 2009 and 2011, the SEA Games were held by Laos and Indonesia, however the Women's freestyle -48 kg did not take place, because most of the countries had not brought their wrestlers to SEA Games with the exception of Vietnam.

 She is the first Vietnamese wrestler to qualify for the Olympics since the return of Vietnam to the Olympics in 1992.
 She competed in the women's 48 kg freestyle at the 2012 Summer Olympics.
 At the 2016 Summer Olympics she competed in the women's 53 kg freestyle.